-Command Usage Command Entry at keyboard Response on screen Transmitter category 33 - Transmit mode Sets the radio in the transmit mode 33 None 114 - Transmitter power Sets or reads the transmitter power setting (compare command 326) 114 (to read value) x where x is the current power setting 114 x (to set value) where x is the required power setting (an integer from 0 to 1023) None 304 - Driver bias Sets or reads the clamp current at the gate of the PA driver 304 (to read value) x where x is the DAC value of the clamp current (an integer from 0 to 255) 304 x (to set value) where x is the required DAC value of the clamp current (an integer from 0 to 255) None 326 - Transmitter power Sets the power level of the transmitter 326 x where x specifies the level (0=off, 1=very low, 2=low, 3=medium, 4=high) None 331 - Final bias 1 Sets or reads the bias voltage for the PA 331 (to read value) x where x is the DAC value of the bias voltage (an integer from 0 to 255) 331 x (to set value) where x is the DAC value of the required bias voltage (any integer from 0 to 255) None 803 - Temperature Reads the temperature in the vicinity of the front panel and PA 803 FPI = $\mathbf{x}$ TX = $\mathbf{y}$ where $\mathbf{x}$ is the temperature near the front panel and $\mathbf{y}$ is the temperate near the PA.
-To convert to °C, use this formula: temp = ( $\mathbf{x}$ or $\mathbf{y}$ /-2.37)+160
+Command Usage Command Entry at keyboard Response on screen Transmitter category Transmitter category 33 - Transmit mode Sets the radio in the transmit mode 33 None 114 - Transmitter power Sets or reads the transmitter power setting (compare command 326) 114 (to read value) x where x is the current power setting 114 x (to set value) where x is the required power setting (an integer from 0 to 1023) None 304 - Driver bias Sets or reads the clamp current at the gate of the PA driver 304 (to read value) where x is the DAC value of the clamp current (an integer from 0 to 255) 304 x (to set value) where x is the required DAC value of the clamp current (an integer from 0 to 255) None 326 - Transmitter power Sets the power level of the transmitter 326 x where x specifies the level (0=off, 1=very low, 2=low, 3=medium, 4=high) None 331 - Final bias 1 Sets or reads the bias voltage for the PA 331 (to read value) where x is the DAC value of the bias voltage (an integer from 0 to 255) 331 x (to set value) where x is the DAC value of the required bias voltage (any integer from 0 to 255) None 803 - Temperature Reads the temperature in the vicinity of the front panel and PA 803 FPI=x TX=y where x is the temperature near the front panel and y is the temperate near the PA.
+To convert to °C, use this formula: temp=(x or y/-2.37)+160

-Table 4.7 CCTM commands for the user interface
+Table 4.6 CCTM commands for the user interface

-CCTM command Entry at keyboard Response on screen 513 - Generate audible indicator Sounds a programmed audible indicator on the radio 513 x where x is an integer from 1 to 85 none 804 - Read volume potentiometer Returns the current volume pot level 804 x where x is the raw volume pot ADC value.
+CCTM command Entry at keyboard Response on screen 50 - Key presses Switches on or off the facility for detecting the following user controls: on/off switch, 16-way selector, 3-way selector, function keys, emergency key, PTT key, left and right selection keys, scroll keys, and alphanumeric keys 50 1=key press detection on 50 0=key press detection off where x is the serial output from the detection facility 325 - Toggle status LED Switches the status LED between various states 325 0=LED off 325 1=LED red 325 2=LED green none 327 - LCD and keypad backlighting Activates the LCD and keypad backlighting 327 1=turn LCD and keypad backlighting on 327 0=turn LCD and keypad backlighting off none 513 - Generate audible indicator Sounds a programmed audible indicator on the radio 513 x where x is an integer from 1 to 85 none 804 - Read volume potentiometer Returns the current volume pot level 804 where x is the raw volume pot ADC value.
 This reading is inversely proportional to the set volume level, and will be approximately 100 to 950.
-820 - Battery monitoring Start or stops a log of battery information such as voltage and temperature 820 1 = start log of battery information (returned every ten seconds) 820 0 = stop log Charging, Temp, PackV, SubPackV, Current, PackT, Cap, DisT, EndOfChargeT, LastCapM, CapCorrection, LastChargeT, StatusMsg 855 - LCD Alters or resets the radio's LCD 855 x where x is the command for the LCD (0 to 255, for example, 165 turns all pixels on, 164 reverts to normal pixel display, 167 inverts display, 166 turns invert off, 65 to 127 sets display start address) none
+820 - Battery monitoring Start or stops a log of battery information such as voltage and temperature 820 1=start log of battery information (returned every ten seconds) 820 0=stop log Charging, Temp, PackV, SubPackV, Current, PackT, Cap, DisT, EndOfChargeT, LastCapM, CapCorrection, LastChargeT, StatusMsg 855 - LCD Alters or resets the radio's LCD where x is the command for the LCD (0 to 255, for example, 165 turns all pixels on, 164 reverts to normal pixel display, 167 inverts display, 166 turns invert off, 65 to 127 sets display start address) none

-Table 4.8 CCTM commands for digital P25 mode
+Table 4.7 CCTM commands for digital P25 mode